Jinssi/ContosoTraders/demo-scripts/low-code-development/overview.md

 ## Walkthrough - Inventory Management System App

-   Now, Let us try the Inventory Management System App for Gravy Traders.
+   Now, Let us try the Inventory Management System App for gravy Traders.
 We are going to launch the App and make pricing updates on XBOX Controllers.

 1. Please login into your Power Apps platform with your Microsoft 365 account.